Jahia/widen-asset-picker/README.md

 ## Module details

-To pick a widen asset (video, image, pdf...) from a Widen Cloud intance Jahia needs 2 mains implemention :
+To pick a widen asset (video, image, pdf...) from a Widen Cloud intance, Jahia needs 2 mains implemention :
 1. A light External Data Provider (EDP), named `Widen Provider`, used to map a Widen asset return as JSON by the widen API into a Jahia node
 1. A React application, named `Widen Picker`, used as content picker into Jahia.
 This picker is a user interface (UI) from which jahia contributor can query a Widen server to find and